 This versatile machine works with multiple types of filaments including PETG, PLA, and ABS, making this a great choice for experienced 3D printer enthusiasts who are ready to branch out into other materials.
 It uses the standard 1.75mm filament so you can easily find the materials you need for all your 3D projects.

 When it comes to the software side of things, the MakerGear M2 is as flexible as you are.
 It is compatible with Mac, PC, or Linux and comes with an SD reader and USB port for uploading files.
 If you already have a favorite slicing program or you want to try out a few options, this printer is compatible with slic3r and Simplify 3D as well as other open-source slicing software.
-This printer is a bit pricey compared to our other picks, but if you need a heavy-duty machine, it is worth the investment.Check Price on Amazon
+This printer is a bit pricey compared to our other picks, but if you need a heavy-duty machine, it is worth the investment.Learn More and Buy Now at Amazon

-If you’re just getting started with 3D printing and aren’t sure if you want to invest a large amount of time and money, then check out this printer from Monoprice.
+If you’re just getting started with 3D printing and aren’t sure if you want to invest a large amount of time and money, then check out the Monoprice Select Mini 3D Printer.
 This compact printer is perfect for desktop use, is compatible with multiple types of filaments, and is ready to print right out of the box.

 It comes pre-assembled and pre-calibrated and has a preloaded model for you to print.
 This is a great printer for beginners because the initial setup and use are so simple, but it is also capable of performing more complex prints as you build your skills.

 You can use WIFI, micro SD, or USB to upload your designs.
 This printer is compatible with PC and Mac and works well with programs like Cura and Repetier.
-The sturdy design and heated build plate help your designs to remain stationary during printing for smoother prints.Check Price on Amazon
+The sturdy design and heated build plate help your designs to remain stationary during printing for smoother prints.Learn More and Buy Now at Amazon

 Sometimes your intricate designs may not come out as detailed as you would like on a traditional FDM 3D printer.
-If you want to print truly intricate designs, such as those found on jewelry or figurines, then you may want to look into an SLA printer like this one from ANYCUBIC.
+If you want to print truly intricate designs, such as those found on jewelry or figurines, then you may want to look into an SLA printer like the ANYCUBIC Photon UV LCD 3D Printer.
 This printer uses resin to recreate your designs with exquisite detail.

 The Photon comes pre-assembled and requires very little set-up.
 Simply unpack it and level the build platform and you’re ready to get started.
 The sturdy metal frame and CNC-machined parts make this a sturdy printer that will last you for years to come.
 It also comes with lifetime technical support, so if you ever need help, ANYCUBIC will be there to assist you.

 One of the great benefits of this printer is that it can print multiple pieces of a similar size in the same amount of time it takes to print one, greatly decreasing printing time.
-This printer is the perfect choice for gamers who want to create miniature tabletop figurines.Check Price on Amazon
+This printer is the perfect choice for gamers who want to create miniature tabletop figurines.Learn More and Buy Now at Amazon

 Learning something new can be challenging, especially when it involves technology that we aren’t familiar with.
 Thankfully, this beginner-friendly 3D printer from QIDI removes all the stress and turns 3D printing into a fun learning experience for students of all ages.
-It comes with a comprehensive 3D printing textbook that will walk you through each step.
+The QIDI X-Maker comes with a comprehensive 3D printing textbook that will walk you through each step.

 The sturdy compact design makes this printer perfect for desktop use.
 It comes pre-assembled and ready for printing.
 The clear front and built-in camera make it easy for you to watch your creations come to life.
 The 3.5” touchscreen makes operation a breeze.
 It also comes with a removable build plate for easy project removal.

 One of the best features of this model is that it comes with user-friendly software that has two modes, one for students and one for professionals.
-No matter what your experience level, this printer is very user-friendly, making it a great choice for families who want to learn 3D printing together.Check Price on Amazon
+No matter what your experience level, this printer is very user-friendly, making it a great choice for families who want to learn 3D printing together.Learn More and Buy Now at Amazon

 One thing that tech-savvy 3D printing enthusiasts love is that you can build your own 3D printer or add upgrades to your existing printer.
-If that sounds like something you would enjoy but you’re not quite sure, then check out this printer from Creality.
+If that sounds like something you would enjoy but you’re not quite sure, then check out the Creality Endor 3 Pro.
 This model comes unassembled, giving you the chance to build it yourself.
 The assembly process only takes a few minutes, but still provides the satisfaction of building it yourself.

 This printer comes with a large build plate, 8.7” x 8.7” x 9.8”, giving you the space you need for those bigger prints.
 The plate is also fast-heating which helps to keep your prints stabilized, even during long prints.
 This printer is compatible with multiple types of filaments, broadening your creative capabilities.

 Power outages are always inconvenient, but they are particularly inconvenient when you are in the middle of a long print.
 Thankfully, your Endor 3 Pro has you covered.
-With print resume, your print will start right back up where it left off, even after an unexpected interruption in power.Check Price on Amazon
+With print resume, your print will start right back up where it left off, even after an unexpected interruption in power.Learn More and Buy Now at Amazon

 How We Chose The Best 3D Printers